-Here are six health risks to keep in mind:
+Here are five health risks to keep in mind:

 1. Kidney damage and kidney stones: Diet sodas are linked to a decrease in the glomerular filtration rate (GFR) of the kidney, a key measure of the kidney’s function.
 The GFR measures the amount of blood passing through glomeruli, which are clusters of kidney filters for waste in blood, according to the National Kidney Foundation.
 While the GFR naturally decreases with age, drinking more than two diet sodas per day can speed up this decrease.

-And it isn’t just diet sodas; Dr. Maria Khan, a nephrologist at Advocate Condell Medical Center in Libertyville, Ill.,says kidney stones can form as a result of the fructose content in sweetened colas.
-“The relative risk is 23 percent higher among those drinking one or more sugar-sweetened colas per day compared to non-users as described in this study,” she explains.
+And it isn’t just diet sodas.
+Dr. Maria Khan, a nephrologist at Advocate Condell Medical Center in Libertyville, Ill., says kidney stones can form as a result of the fructose content in sweetened colas.
+“The relative risk is 23% higher among those drinking one or more sugar-sweetened colas per day compared to non-users as described in this study,” she says.

-3. Obesity: Research suggests in the U. S., one in six children and two in three adults are likely overweight/obese.
-The standard 20-oz. soda contains between 15 and 18 teaspoons of sugar and 250 calories or more.
+3. Obesity: The standard 20-oz. soda contains between 15 and 18 teaspoons of sugar and 250 calories or more.
 In addition, the calories from sugary drinks like soda tend not to make a person feel as full as food.

-4. Heart issues: A study involving more than 40,000 men over two decades revealed that drinking just one sugary drink daily increases heart attack risk by 20 percent.
-The findings indicate that chronic heart diseases, and other related issues with arteries and blood pressure, can also arise as a result of guzzling soda.
+4. Heart issues: A study involving more than 40,000 men over two decades revealed that drinking just one sugary drink daily increases heart attack risk by 20%.
+The findings indicate that chronic heart diseases and other related issues with arteries and blood pressure can also arise as a result of guzzling soda.

-“I educate my patients to avoid sweetened beverages and to drink moderate amount of water instead,” says Dr. Khan.
-“The high sugar content in the sweetened beverages is a risk factor for obesity, and obesity-related conditions such as diabetes, high blood pressure and chronic kidney disease.
+“I educate my patients to avoid sweetened beverages and to drink a moderate amount of water instead,” says Dr. Khan.
+“The high sugar content in the sweetened beverages is a risk factor for obesity and obesity-related conditions such as diabetes, high blood pressure and chronic kidney disease.

 About the Author